 Rather than sandwiching two shells together, with filling in the center as I normally do, I made macaron stacks garnished with a chocolate Easter bunny for all the festive holiday feels!

-So, what is a macaron stack?
+What is a macaron stack?

 You might be wondering!